 The holidays can be full of our most favorite activities: spending time with loved ones, practicing traditions, and–a popular one–eating amazing holiday foods!
 Sometimes we can get so wrapped up with shopping for gifts, visiting relatives, and creating special meals that our healthy intentions go out the window.
 We asked several knowledgeable dietitians for their advice on how to maintain balance and make the most of your holiday season.

-If you do feel stressed, choose pampering over eating.
+If you do feel stressed, instead of eating, choose to pamper yourself.
 Bonnie Averbuch, Master’s student at Teachers College Columbia University, suggests, “taking a hot bath, getting a massage, making yourself a cup of hot tea and curling up with a book, or even taking a nap.
 Pampering yourself can reduce stress, eliminating the urge to eat all of those unhealthy foods.
 It can also leave you feeling refreshed and rejuvenated, so you feel ready to tackle all of the craziness of the holidays.”